 Everton Football Club, Balfour Beatty and the National Grid are among eleven successful bidders for government funding to design their own skills training - helping grow our economy.
 This will come from the Employer Ownership Pilot (EOP) scheme.

-the construction sector will benefit from up to £150 million of government-industry investment to help reduce building times, improve their quality and make them more efficient.
+will benefit from up to £150 million of government-industry investment to help reduce building times, improve their quality and make them more efficient.
 This will be delivered by the Technology Strategy Board.

 more young people and teachers will go behind the scenes of the manufacturing industry with the government-industry scheme See Inside Manufacturing (SIM) expanded from three to ten sectors.
 This gives them a first-hand view of modern manufacturing and the exciting careers available to inspire a future generation of engineers.

 A stronger economy won’t be built overnight.
 It won’t simply emerge of its own volition.
 It will come from long-term thinking and the government working in partnership with business.